Engineering Guide to Potting Electronics for Extreme Heat

 Assembly and Substrate Design Considerations

-The potted assembly’s design significantly affects the performance of the encapsulant.
-Several design practices specific to high-temperature potting applications deserve attention in the layout and mechanical design phase:
+The potted assembly’s design significantly affects encapsulant performance.
+Several design practices deserve attention in the layout phase:

-Component placement for potting: Components with leads that will be stressed by encapsulant shrinkage or differential thermal expansion should be placed with lead stress in mind.
-Taller components with longer leads have more flexibility to accommodate differential movement; low-clearance surface mount components in a rigid epoxy system are at higher risk of lead fatigue or component body cracking under thermal cycling.
+Component placement: Components with leads stressed by encapsulant shrinkage or differential thermal expansion should be placed with that stress in mind — taller components with longer leads accommodate movement more readily than low-clearance surface mount parts, which risk lead fatigue or body cracking under cycling.

-Avoiding sharp corners and stress concentrations: Sharp corners in the encapsulant body or at interface transitions act as stress concentration points that initiate cracking under thermal cycling.
-Pot geometries that create smooth fillets at all transitions reduce the risk of thermally driven crack initiation.
+Avoiding sharp corners: Sharp corners in the encapsulant body or at interface transitions act as stress concentration points that initiate cracking under thermal cycling; pot geometries with smooth fillets at all transitions reduce this risk.

-Enclosure venting: Completely sealed enclosures with no vent path can develop internal pressure differentials during thermal cycling as trapped air expands and contracts.
-In extreme cases, this pressure causes encapsulant separation from enclosure walls or lid adhesive failure.
+Enclosure venting: Sealed enclosures with no vent path can develop internal pressure differentials during thermal cycling, in extreme cases causing encapsulant separation from enclosure walls.
 Small vent holes or pressure-equalizing features prevent this.

-Minimum cover depth: Adequate encapsulant depth over the tallest component ensures full mechanical and electrical protection.
-Standard practice is a minimum of 3–6 mm of encapsulant above component tops; for high-voltage applications, minimum clearance to the compound surface should be verified against the compound’s dielectric strength at operating temperature.
+Minimum cover depth: Standard practice is a minimum of 3–6 mm of encapsulant above the tallest component; for high-voltage applications, clearance to the compound surface should be verified against dielectric strength at operating temperature.

 Surface Preparation: The Foundation of Adhesion

-The adhesion of a potting compound to its substrate is determined more by substrate surface preparation than by the inherent adhesive properties of the compound.
-No compound achieves its potential adhesion on a contaminated, oxidized, or insufficiently activated surface.
+Adhesion to substrate is determined more by surface preparation than by the compound’s inherent adhesive properties — no compound achieves its potential adhesion on a contaminated or insufficiently activated surface.
+Adhesion retention through thermal cycling, not room-temperature adhesion on freshly prepared samples, is the relevant metric, and preparation protocols should be validated on production-representative substrates after conditioning.

-Cleaning: Flux residues, machining oils, release agents, and handling contamination reduce surface energy and block the compound from achieving intimate contact with the substrate.
-Cleaning with appropriate solvents — isopropyl alcohol, acetone, or specialized flux removers depending on contamination type — followed by complete evaporation before potting is the minimum preparation.
+Cleaning: Flux residues, machining oils, release agents, and handling contamination reduce surface energy and block intimate contact with the substrate.
+Cleaning with appropriate solvents, followed by complete evaporation before potting, is the minimum preparation.

-Surface activation: For substrates with inherently low surface energy (PTFE, LCP, PPS, and similar engineering thermoplastics), chemical activation or plasma treatment increases surface energy to a level compatible with encapsulant adhesion.
-Flame treatment, corona discharge, and atmospheric plasma are common approaches for production environments.
+Surface activation: For low-surface-energy substrates (PTFE, LCP, PPS), chemical activation or plasma treatment raises surface energy to a level compatible with encapsulant adhesion — flame treatment, corona discharge, and atmospheric plasma are common production approaches.

-Priming: Silane coupling agents applied to substrate surfaces before potting create a chemical bridge between inorganic substrate surfaces (glass, ceramic, metal oxide) and the organic polymer network of the encapsulant.
-For high-temperature applications, the primer must be selected for thermal stability at the application’s operating temperature; primers effective at room temperature may degrade above 100°C, undermining the adhesion they were meant to support.
+Priming: Silane coupling agents create a chemical bridge between inorganic substrate surfaces (glass, ceramic, metal oxide) and the encapsulant’s polymer network.
+The primer must itself be thermally stable at the application temperature — primers effective at room temperature may degrade above 100°C, undermining the adhesion they were meant to support.
+Adhesion failure that surfaces only after thermal cycling is one of the most common root causes behind field returns; see why your potting compound is delaminating after thermal cycling for the associated diagnostic patterns.

 For surface preparation recommendations for your specific substrate, Email Us.